prl-mushr/hound_core/README.md

 4. In general, any config files that end with `_real.yaml` are meant to be used on the real system.

-## Adapting the HOUND stack to your platform:
+## Adapting the HOUND stack to your platform (separate README for each is a WIP!
+If you need help immediately, please create a Github issue and I can help you out!):
    If you're interested in adapting the HOUND stack to your platform, here are the things you will likely need to tune (please read the usage section first), assuming you are using the same set of sensors, but are just changing their orientations and size of the platform:
   - `HAL.yaml` -- this defines the sensor configurations
-  - `D455_parameters.yaml` -- this defines the raw elevation mapping parameters
+  - `D455_parameters.yaml` -- this defines the raw elevation mapping parameters (this is where you'd have to change the sensor noise, min-max elevation thresholds, and so on).
   - `low_level_config_real.yaml` -- this defines the parameters for low-level control
   - `hound_mppi_real.yaml` -- this defines the high-level control parameters